Overdrawn bank account

 - Customer Owned Banking Association (COBA) members who have signed the COBA Code of Practice.

 When the Code doesn't protect your payment

-The Code doesn't protect you if either:
+The Code doesn't protect you if any of these apply:

 - your account is overdrawn due to a dishonest or unlawful act

-- a third party gets money you owe them direct from your account due to a court order.
+- a third party gets money you owe them direct from your account due to a court order